inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

 2. Remove render-blocking JavaScript

-    - These force the browser to wait for the JavaScript to be fetched, which may slow down page rendering.
+    - This forces the browser to wait for the JavaScript to be fetched, which may slow down page rendering.
 If they are small they can be included directly in the HTML document.

 3. Don’t force the user to download images that are unnecessarily large.